Bottle Breacher: Here's What Happened After Shark Tank

 It was 2014, and the Shark investors had a full slate of hopeful entrepreneurs lined up for a chance of life-changing deals.
 Eli Crane was only one of the small-business owners appearing that season — but a memorable one by most any standard.
 His product had emerged from a literally hands-on approach to kitchen tools, specifically bottle openers.
 His handcrafted openers utilize dummy .50 caliber bullets that have been previously fired, decommissioned, and otherwise bound for a banal after-life existence.

 The product bears the name Bottle Breacher, assumably named after military breacher experts who use shotguns for resolving critical incidents.
-But Crane's admittedly less-critical need now was how to successfully and artfully open a bottle of beer or soda.
+But Crane's admittedly less-critical need now was how to successfully and artfully open a bottle of ale or lager or soda.
 To his credit, he had found a niche solution for that problem before offering the Sharks a piece of his non-military action.
 Crane had already been making and selling his Bottle Breacher bottle openers for about two years, and now needed help to expand availability and broaden the reach of all those has-been metal bullets.

 What happened to Bottle Breacher on Shark Tank?

 Navy SEALS, even former ones, have a commanding presence, whether intentional or not.
 It's an important part of their life story, but it's not the only part.
-As Crane explained to investors when entering the waters of "Shark Tank" with his wife, Jen, his life had taken a more creative turn.
+As Eli Crane explained to investors when entering the waters of "Shark Tank" with his wife, Jen, his life had taken a more creative turn.
 After receiving a bottle-opener made out of a spent bullet, gifted by his brother, a Marine helicopter pilot bringing it back from the Philippines, his brain went into overdrive while realizing the potential for post-life bullets.

 Before making it to "Shark Tank," his original goal was to bring in $500 in extra monthly income, but after putting his Bottle Breachers for sale, he pulled in about $22,000 in revenue in the first seven months, working out of his garage.
 He started hiring other military personnel to help with growing sales, after finishing their shifts each day, and had grown sales to about 150 bottle openers at most per day.

 The production team was now ready for things to take off in a big way, so Crane pitched to the Sharks for about an hour and 20 minutes, requesting $150,000 in exchange for 10% of the company.
-As they cracked open beers provided by Crane, not every Shark on the stage felt the patriotic pull of a potentially profitable product — albeit one with a niche market that Greiner, in particular, couldn't confidently embrace.
+As they cracked open beers provided by Crane, not every Shark on the stage felt the patriotic pull of a potentially profitable product — albeit one with a niche market that Lori Greiner, in particular, couldn't confidently embrace.
 But Mark Cuban and Kevin O'Leary teamed up to jointly offer the requested funding with 20% ownership, sealing the deal.

 Bottle Breacher after Shark Tank

-After taping the "Shark Tank" show, Crane had about 2.5 months before it aired, during which time he made the crucial decision to expect the best.
+After taping the "Shark Tank" show, Eli Crane had just under three months before it aired, during which time he made the crucial decision to expect the best.
 Ordering inventory and hoping for a positive response from viewers, they woke up the morning after the show aired to find orders of 60,000 Bottle Breachers waiting to be fulfilled.
 The company website crashed almost instantly, but he had a backup site ready, directing buyers to Etsy for placing orders.
 In a YouTube video, Crane credits his team's military training for meeting the challenge, quoting the Navy SEALS motto of "two is one, and one is none" when it comes to contingency planning.

 Is Bottle Breacher still in business?